 • IRB approval letter (or letters, if multiple IRBs and/or regulatory bodies, e.g., VA Research & Development Committee, are involved) or an IRB exemption notice

-• A signed copy of the REDCap Data Use Agreement.
+• A signed copy of the REDCap Use Agreement.

 After review and approval, BBMC will move the database into production and the study team will be able to collect research information.